 - Some interpreters close the quote at the end of the chapter

 - Or possibly through the faithfulness of Jesus Christ

 3 O foolish Galatians!
 Who has bewitched you, before whose very eyes Jesus Christ was clearly1 portrayed as crucified?
 2 This one thing I would learn from you: Did you receive the Spirit by performing the works of the Law, or by hearing with faith?
 3 Are you so foolish?
 Having begun by the Spirit, are you now perfecting yourselves2 by the flesh?
 4 Have you suffered so many things in vain—if indeed it was in vain?

-5 So answer me this: He who supplies you with the Spirit and works miracles among you, does he do so by the works of the Law or by hearing with faith?
+5 Therefore, answer me this: He who supplies you with the Spirit and works miracles among you, does he do it by the works of the Law or by hearing with faith?
 6 He does it by faith, just as he did with Abraham, who believed God, and it was credited to him as righteousness.3 7 Know, then, that those whose way is based on faith4 are the true sons of Abraham; 8 and the Scripture, foreseeing that God would justify the Gentiles by faith, proclaimed the gospel to Abraham ahead of time, saying, “In you all the nations will be blessed.”5 9 So then: Those whose way is based on faith are blessed along with believing Abraham.

 Heirs by Promise, Not by Law